dotnet/csharplang/proposals/lambda-method-group-defaults.md

               // to be Action<int> since Action<int> also cannot be converted to a named delegate type.
 ```

-Since lambdas and method groups with default parameter values are typed as anonymous delegates, the
+Since lambdas and method groups with default and `params` parameters are typed as anonymous delegates, the
 method group conversion rules as described in [§10.8](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/conversions#108-method-group-conversions)
 apply.
 We can first consider the following example: